-From the Accept calls directly via Call Manager option menu select, whether calls that are initialised by a PBX call manager are to be accepted directly:
+From the option menu select, whether calls that are initialised by a PBX call manager are to be accepted directly:

 via Headset To accept the call the handset automatically activates the connected headset. via Handsfree To accept the call the handset automatically activates the speaker phone function.
 No The call is not accepted automatically at all.